It’s generally accepted that team-based working is preferable to individuals serving a single line manager, but what evidence supports this?

 Self Directed – Normally found in manufacturing environments where the task is prescribed to such an extent that a leader isn’t required to direct the group’s activities.

-Project – A team created from a panel of experts for a limited period of time to fulfill a defined task such as constructing a new factory.
+Project – A team created from a panel of experts for a limited period of time to fulfil a defined task such as constructing a new factory.

 In 1996 Peter Scholtes argued that teams outperform individuals when: